maniatic0/INFOMGP-Final/README.md

 The simluation can be run in two modes: continuously, toggled with the `space` key (to stop/run), and step by step, with the `S` key.
 This behavior is already encoded.
 The visual update of the scene from the objects is also already encoded.

 The main difference is that user attachement constraints are highlighted as yellow cylinders.
-THey are just markers to a constraint and not real physical objects in the scene (so they can collide etc.).
+They are just markers to a constraint and not real physical objects in the scene (so they can collide etc.).

 Note that the ```demo``` folder contains compiled demos for windows and OsX; they are to be used as inspiration, because every solution can be a bit different (butterfly effect).

 ## Submission

 The entire code of the practical has to be submitted in a zip file to the lecturer by E-mail.
-The deadline is **15/Mar/2019 23:59**.
+The deadline is **16/Mar/2019 08:59**.
 Late submissions will not be acceptable unless approved explicitly.

 The practical must be done **in pairs**.
 Doing it alone requires a-priori permission.
 Any other combination (more than 2 people, or any number not in $\mathbb{N}$) is not allowed.

-Unlike the previous practical which was checked in person, this practical will be checked offline by the lecturer (this is due to the unusually large class this year).
-Please submit only the altered C++ files without any solution files, and they should compile out of the box with the given framework.
+The practical will be checked in class during slots exactly as in Practical 1.
+Come prepared with a release version, and make sure it runs on all "-scene" and "-scene-constraints" pairs in the data folder (at least attempt to).
+The public sheet is [here](https://docs.google.com/spreadsheets/d/1Zeo2mPu_wv9xjMrAFdzhcTyMGLOpsJqtaf_4Y4oSp2I/edit#gid=761707023).

 ##Frequently Asked Questions